skrusche63/spark-piwik/README.md

 From the association rules discovered it is no magic to support features such as

-> Customers who bought product A also bought product B and / C
+> Customers who bought product A also bought product B and / or C

 or even recommendations.

 TBD

-### Real-Time Engagement Data
+### Real-time Engagement Data

 > Integration is based on Spray, Apache Kafka and Piwik's tracking library (JavaScript).

+Historical customer engagement data are an appropriate means to discover valuable customer insights, and also to build predictive models, that may then be applied to customer engagement in real-time.
+In this project, we show how tracking events sent by the Piwik tracking library (Javascript) may directly be received by a reactive REST server, delegated to a large-scale distributed message system, consumed by Apache Spark and finally evaluated by applying predictive models.

+TBD

+#### Real-time Outlier Detection

 TBD